krystal/release-please-manifest-action/README.md

 - Focuses on and only supports running release-please's manifest command.
 - Optionally supports having release-please authenticate as a GitHub App.
-- By default places release-please config and manifest files within the top-level `.github` directory instead of in the repository root:
+- Defaults to looking for release-please's config and manifest files within the top-level `.github` directory instead of in the repository root.
-  - `.github/.release-please-manifest.json`
-  - `.github/release-please-config.json`

 # Examples

-All examples here assume you have places your `release-please-config.json` and `.release-please-manifest.json` within the `.github` folder in the root of the repository.
+All examples assume you have placed your `release-please-config.json` and `.release-please-manifest.json` within the `.github` directory in the root of the repository.

+See release-please's [manifest-releaser][manifest mode] documentation for details about the config and manifest files.

 ## Basic (Actions Token)